SA Rugby confirms Cheetahs, Kings to leave Super Rugby

-CAPE TOWN South African Rugby on Friday confirmed the exit of the Cheetahs and Southern Kings from Super Rugby in 2018, as the teams revealed they will explore "other international competition opportunities".
+CAPE TOWN (Reuters) - South African Rugby on Friday confirmed the exit of the Cheetahs and Southern Kings from Super Rugby in 2018, as the teams revealed they will explore "other international competition opportunities".

 A move to the Pro 12 competition in Europe is likely.